sumit-haswar/py_prep/README.md

 #### Stage I:
 Start by reading the following 1-4 fundamental Computer Science materials provided at http://cslibrary.stanford.edu/.
-It is a basic online library which collects education CS material from Stanford courses and distributes them for free.
+It is a basic online library which lists a few undergrad level CS material from Stanford.
 1. Linked List Basics
 2. Linked List Problems
 3. Binary Trees